DHTMLX/docs-spreadsheet/docs/api/spreadsheet_afterformatchange_event.md

 ### Description

-@short: fires after the format of a cell is changed
+@short: Fires after the format of a cell is changed

 ### Usage